Surgical Oncology Overview

 The mission of the Division of Surgical Oncology is to provide expertise in all aspects of cancer surgery to patients receiving care at our affiliated hospitals.
 In addition, our Division is committed to providing education to health care professionals within the community and the state regarding the latest advances in cancer screening, diagnosis, and treatment through educational programs.

 The faculty of the Division of Surgical Oncology are members of the Harold C. Simmons Cancer Center at UT Southwestern Medical Center.
-The Division members are active in the clinical, research, and educational activities of the institution, including the Simmons Comprehensive Cancer Center, UT Southwestern University Hospitals (Zale Lipshy and St. Paul), Parkland Memorial Hospital, the Dallas VA Medical Center, and the James W. Aston Ambulatory Care Center.
+Division members are active in the clinical, research, and educational activities of the institution, including the Simmons Comprehensive Cancer Center, UT Southwestern University Hospitals (William P. Clements Jr. University Hospital and Zale Lipshy University Hospital), Parkland Memorial Hospital, the Dallas VA Medical Center, and the James W. Aston Ambulatory Care Center.

 The faculty is involved in the development and expansion of multidisciplinary programs for the treatment of patients with breast cancer, melanoma, endocrine tumors, pancreatic cancer, primary and metastatic liver tumors, and gastrointestinal tract tumors.